 Rifugio Bianchet (1,245 m) is in the Val Vescovà, and even though it is the one at the lowest altitude, it is nonetheless immersed in a deep woodland setting, between the Schiara group (2,565 m) to the north and the Talvena (2,542 m) to the south.

 It can be accessed via a steep path from the val Cordevole valley floor, not far from the Valle Imperina disused mines, now a visitor's centre and a hostel.

 The Rifugio VII Alpini (1,502 m), also on the southern slopes of the Schiara (2,565 m), can be reached from Belluno via the short, steep and wild Valle dell’Ardo, rich in historical and natural highlights.

 This hut is usually very crowded in the summer months, when it is used as a base for demanding treks in altitude along the Alpine Highway No. 1 ('Alta Via n.
 1, Dolomitica').

-It is an important base for excursions on the Talvena group (2,542 m), and it is just over two hours’ walk away from Rifugio Bianchet through the Forcella La Vareta (pass), in an area of high natural and historical relevance.
+This is an important base for excursions on the Talvena group (2,542 m), and it is just over two hours’ walk away from Rifugio Bianchet through the Forcella La Vareta (pass), in an area of high natural and historical relevance.